John Rayner: Early life

+Career

 Rayner was ordained in the Liberal Jewish ministry on 21 June 1953 and served the South London Liberal Synagogue, in Streatham until 1957.
 He then worked at St John's Wood Liberal Synagogue until in 1963 he left for Cincinnati, Ohio, in the United States.
 Rayner had been invited to the Hebrew Union College to take up a graduate fellowship.
 He returned to the UK to serve as Minister at the Liberal Jewish Synagogue in June 1965.

 He wrote books on diverse topics including halakha, marriage, ethics, Zionism, theology and Jewish-Christian relations.
 He also gave a large number of sermons.
 He was voted one of the best preachers in Britain by Harpers and Queen magazine in 1976.
 During the late 1960s and 1970s Rayner made several appearances on national television and radio.

 Working with American Rabbi Chaim Stern, Rayner was the main liturgist of British Liberal Judaism.
 They compiled the Sabbath and Festivals and High Holidays liturgy used by all Liberal Synagogues, Service of the Heart and Gates of Repentance, continuing their editorial partnership to co-edit Siddur Lev Chadash.
 He was the teacher of liturgy at Leo Baeck College in London.

 He was an active participant in inter-faith work as co-chairman of the London Society of Christians and Jews.
 As a result of this work in 1993 he was appointed a Commander of the Order of the British Empire.

 His thought emphasises the importance of ethics and the need for a more halakhic approach to Progressive Judaism.

+Personal life

+Rayner married Jane Heilbronn in 1955 and had two sons and a daughter together.

-On 19 September 2005 he died, at home, after a long illness.
-A carer was by his side on his last night.
-Her name was "Comfort".
+On 19 September 2005 he died, at home, at the age of 81, after a long illness.

-John Rayner was married and had three children and two grandchildren.